dunglas/vulcain/docs/caddy.md

 Use [xcaddy](https://github.com/caddyserver/xcaddy) to create a build of Caddy containing the Vulcain module.

 1. Install xcaddy
-2. Run: `xcaddy build --with github.com/dunglas/vulcain/caddy`
+2. Run: `xcaddy build --with github.com/dunglas/vulcain --with github.com/dunglas/vulcain/caddy`

 ## Configuration